bahmutov/snap-shot-core/README.md

 ## Escaping values

 Because the snapshots are saved as template literals, back ticks and other "niceties" have to be escaped.
 This module uses [jsesc](https://github.com/mathiasbynens/jsesc) module to do string escaping.
+Currently only the [minimal set of characters is escaped](https://github.com/mathiasbynens/jsesc#minimal).

 ## Resaving snaphots